redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 Redis OM (pronounced *REDiss OHM*) is a library that provides object mapping for Redis—that's what the OM stands for... *object mapping*.
 It maps Redis data types—specifically Hashes and JSON documents—to JavaScript objects.
 And it allows you to search over these Hashes and JSON documents.
 It uses RedisJSON and RediSearch to do this.

-RedisJSON and RediSearch are two of the several modules included in Redis Stack.
+RedisJSON and RediSearch are two of the modules included in Redis Stack.
 Modules are extensions to Redis that add new data types and new commands.
 RedisJSON adds a JSON document data type and the commands to manipulate it.
 RediSearch adds various search commands to index the contents of JSON documents and Hashes.

 Redis OM comes in *four* different versions.
 We'll be working with Redis OM for Node.js in this tutorial, but there are also flavors and tutorials for [Python](stack-python), [.NET](stack-dot-net), and [Spring](stack-spring).

-This tutorial will get you started with Redis OM for Node.js, but if you want to dive deep into *all* of its capabilities, check out [the README](https://github.com/redis/redis-om-node) over on GitHub.
+This tutorial will get you started with Redis OM for Node.js—covering the basics.
+But if you want to dive deep into *all* of Redis OM's capabilities, check out [the README](https://github.com/redis/redis-om-node) over on GitHub.

 ## Prerequisites

 Like anything software-related, you need to have some stuff installed before you can get started.
-Here's our particular set of prerequisites:
+Here's our particular stuff:

-- [Node.js](https://nodejs.org/en/): In this tutorial, I’m using JavaScript's top-level await feature which was introduced in Node 14.8.
+- [Node.js 14.8+](https://nodejs.org/en/): In this tutorial, I’m using JavaScript's top-level await feature which was introduced in Node 14.8.
 So, make sure you are using that version or later.
+I'm using Node.js 16.3.
 - [Redis Stack](/download): You need a version of Redis Stack somewhere be it on your machine or someone else's.
-- [RedisInsight](https://redis.com/redis-enterprise/redis-insight/): We'll use this to look inside Redis and make sure our code is writing what we expect.
+- [RedisInsight](https://redis.com/redis-enterprise/redis-insight/): We'll use this to look inside Redis and make sure our code is doing what we think it's doing.

 ## Starter code

 We're not going to code this completely from scratch.
+That's madness!
 I have some starter code for you to, well, start with.
-So, go ahead and clone that to a folder of your convenience:
+Go ahead and clone it to a folder of your convenience:

     get clone git@github.com:redis-developer/express-redis-om-workshop.git

 Now that you have the starter code, let's explore it a bit.
-Opening up `server.js` in the root we see that we have a simple Express app that uses [*Dotenv*](https://www.npmjs.com/package/dotenv) for configuration and [Swagger UI Express](https://www.npmjs.com/package/swagger-ui-express):
+Opening up `server.js` in the root we see that we have a simple Express app that uses [*Dotenv*](https://www.npmjs.com/package/dotenv) for configuration and [Swagger UI Express](https://www.npmjs.com/package/swagger-ui-express) for testing our API:

 ```javascript
 import 'dotenv/config'